 How do you store zucchini blooms?

-If you have to store these flowers overnight, wrap them in damp paper towel and store them in the refrigerator.
+If you have to store these flowers overnight, wrap them in damp paper towels and store them in the refrigerator.
 Do not wash the squash blooms until you are ready to use them.

 - 1 lb part skim ricotta